SuperDARNCanada/borealis/docs/source/dsp_chain_in_detail.rst

 Beamforming
 -----------

 Beamforming in Borealis is relatively straightforward.
-Figure \ref{fig:beamforming} illustrates the physical process, with the red antennas signifying the main array, the thick black line being the incoming plane wavefront, the parallel green lines indicating planar wavefronts at spacings of one wavelength, and the beam direction off of boresight shown by :math:`\theta`.
+Figure 11 illustrates the physical process, with the red antennas signifying the main array, the thick black line being the incoming plane wavefront, the parallel green lines indicating planar wavefronts at spacings of one wavelength, and the beam direction off of boresight shown by :math:`\theta`.
 For an incoming wave,